DENTAL HEALTH:10 WAYS YOU DESTROY YOUR TEETH WITHOUT EVEN KNOWING IT

 Here are some activities that most people do which could cause serious damage to the teeth.

-The most common acidic foods are citrus fruits such as lemons, oranges, grapefruits and limes.
-When you drink at a club and chew on these citrus fruits after every shot, you’re actually wearing down the enamel of your teeth.
+The most common acidic foods are citrus fruits such as lemons, oranges, grapefruits, and When you drink at a club and chew on these citrus fruits after every shot, you’re wearing down the enamel of your teeth.
 Acid causes the enamel to become porous, allowing bacteria to enter easily into the dentin.
 The best way to help control this is by rinsing the teeth with water every time you eat anything acidic.

 What’s worse than eating acidic foods?
-Brushing afterwards.
-Not many people know about this as a major crime.
-While the enamel is porous, brushing can wear it away easily and make it thinner, reducing the natural protection of the dentin.
+Brushing afterward.
+Not many people know about this as a major While the enamel is porous, brushing can wear it away easily and make it thinner, reducing the natural protection of the dentin.
 What you should do is drink water first and wait for half an hour for the enamel to remineralize before brushing your teeth.
-Make this a habit not only after eating acidic foods, but after eating anything.
+Make this a habit not only after eating acidic foods but after eating anything.
 Some foods may contain high levels of acid without you knowing it.

 A lot of foods are loaded with sugar: dried fruits, candies and even breath mints.
 Sugar is the primary food of bacteria and helps them thrive.
 What makes this worse is that sweet and sugary foods are usually sticky, making it easier for them to coat the entire tooth surface and trap bacteria between the teeth and gums.
-Go for sugar-free alternatives to prevent this from happening, but if you really have a sweet tooth, make sure you rinse with water and brush thoroughly after eating.
+Go for sugar-free alternatives to prevent this from happening, but if you have a sweet tooth, make sure you rinse with water and brush thoroughly after eating.

-While brushing regularly is the best way to keep teeth healthy, brushing too hard can actually backfire.
+While brushing regularly is the best way to keep teeth healthy, brushing too hard can backfire.
 Same goes if you’re using a hard-bristled toothbrush.
 These can wear away your enamel just like acidic foods do.
 You should have a soft grip when brushing and always incline at a 45-degree angle toward the gumline.
 Don’t brush like you’re trying to rip your teeth off.
 Instead, use soft strokes and take more time.
 It’s more effective to brush softly but thoroughly in between teeth.
 Brush for two minutes for maximum coverage.